aszczep1/Fantasy_Football_Project/README.md

 #### Injury data
 _Collected by: Maggie Conners, Brett Gaebel, Conor Hughes, Michael Leahey, Michael Sternbach, and  Alex Szczepanski_

-This data collection sought to pull information on if the player was injured the prior season, injury type, injury severity, and if it was season-ending
+This data collection sought to pull information on if the player was injured the prior season, injury type, injury severity, and if it was season-ending.

-The data was collected by manually searching the internet and using various resources like Draft Sharks, Rotowire, Wikipedia, and other news outlets
+The data was collected by manually searching the internet and using various resources like Draft Sharks, Rotowire, Wikipedia, and other news outlets.

 #### Coaching data